scrodrig/scrodrig/README.md

 - 🌱 I’m currently learning **Django, Vue, and Frameworks to improve my projects**

-- 👯 I’m looking to collaborate on **top companies in their business**

 - 💬 Ask me about **MERN Stack, Pattern Designs, TDD**

 - 📫 How to reach me **schubert.david.r@gmail.com**